 We went to Disney Sea, Universal Studios, Hep 5 Ferris Wheel, Ueno Zoo, all the temples, Ghibli Museum, Trick Art Museum, Iga-Ueno Castle, Danjiri-kan and Ninja Village.
 We bought cookies to feed the deer in Nara, tons of souvenir, little things for ourselves, a few meals for my dad.
 We played a lot in game centers, bought a lot of vending machine drinks and ice creams, and a lot more.

-It’s super hard to measure now how much we spent because we didn’t take any notes.
+It’s super hard to measure now how much we spent because we didn’t take any notes but we didn’t blow or budget!

 What do you think?
 Is Japan a place you’d consider visiting?